medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 * `4789 UDP` - Docker overlay network traffic
 * `ICMP` - For ping

-**Security Note**: As a security measure, be sure to restrict the IP addresses of the four nodes only to be able to connect to these ports.

 ## Setup Docker Swarm and Create an Overlay Network

 ### CHT Core node